SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Data Analysis

 \section{Data Analysis}

-We compared our \dataset dataset it with three recent table fact verification datasets: TabFact~\cite{DBLP:conf/iclr/ChenWCZWLZW20}, FEVEROUS~\cite{DBLP:conf/nips/AlyGST00CM21}, and SEM-TAB-FACTS~\cite{DBLP:conf/semeval/WangMDR21}.
-Table~\ref{tab:dataset comparison} summarized the comparison. \dataset is unique in several ways.
-It focuses on scientific tables rather than general knowledge (Wiki tables), it was annotated by domain experts rather than crowd-sourced workers (Amazon Mechanical Turk), and it requires up to 11 reasoning steps for claim verification, making it more challenging.
-Additionally, it has a more balanced 3-class distribution of veracity labels and a higher percentage of NEI claims.
+Table~\ref{tab:dataset comparison} shows the statistics of our \dataset dataset and the comparison with three existing table fact-checking datasets: TabFact~\cite{DBLP:conf/iclr/ChenWCZWLZW20}, FEVEROUS~\cite{DBLP:conf/nips/AlyGST00CM21}, and SEM-TAB-FACTS~\cite{DBLP:conf/semeval/WangMDR21}.
+Compared with these datasets, \dataset is 1) annotated by domain experts rather than crowd-sourced workers, 2) contains more challenging claims that require up to 11 reasoning steps for verification, and 3) has a more balanced distribution of veracity labels and a higher percentage of NEI claims.
+We conduct a more in-depth analysis of \dataset as follows.

-To further demonstrate the unique features of our dataset, we conduct an analysis of the reasoning types, depths, program structures (Section~\ref{subsec:reasoning structure}), and refuted and NEI reasons (Section~\ref{subsec:refuted and NEI reason}) as follows.